maowtm/maowtm/README.md

 ### Why?

-Although my Internet name is "maowtm", micromaomao is a GitHub account with close to 10 years of history, and renaming it probably isn't a good idea.
+Although my screen name is "maowtm", micromaomao is a GitHub account with close to 10 years of history, and renaming it probably isn't a good idea.